hai-vr/exp-cilbox-instructions/README.md

 # temp-cilbox-instructions

+The following are instructions for use by an LLM agent to convert a script from the UdonSharp sandbox environment to the Cilbox sandbox environment.

 ## General

 - `class Something : UdonSharpBehaviour` generally becomes `[Cilboxable] class Something : MonoBehaviour`
+- The Cilbox environment does not allow many of the object accesses.
+In many cases you may have to look into a selection of classes called "Shims", which provide a sandboxed interface to objects and functions.
+  - Use `BasisStringDownloader` to perform URL requests for data such as JSON files.
+  - Use `BasisJson.Parse` to parse JSON.
+  - You cannot use `MonoBehaviour.Invoke` to delay a call.

+## Sandbox quirks

 - Never use `Array.Empty<...>()`.
 Using it may cause the following errors:
   - `Privilege failed for System.Array.Empty generic argument 0 type`
   - `CilboxException: Error: Could not find reference to: [mscorlib][System.Array]`
+- Trying to write a bool into a bool array fails with the following error:
+  - `not a widening conversion`
+  - Recommended fix for now is to use a byte array instead, but add inline comments to signal that the data was originally a bool.

 ## Objects